SymfonyCasts/symfony6/sfcasts/ep2-fundamentals/named-autowiring.md

 Let's try it: change the argument from `$httpClient` to `$githubContentClient`, and now... it doesn't work.
 Whoops...

-> Undefined property: `App\Service\MixRepository::$httpClient`
+> Undefined property: `MixRepository::$httpClient`

 That's... just me being careless.
 When I changed the argument name, it changed the property name.
-So... we need to change it down here as well.
+So... we need to adjust the code below.

 And now... it's alive!
-We just autowired a *specific* HttpClientInterface service.
+We just autowired a *specific* HttpClientInterface service!

-Next, let's tackle another tricky problem with autowiring by learning how to fetch of the *many* services in our container that are totally *not* available for autowiring.
+Next, let's tackle another tricky problem with autowiring by learning how to fetch one of the *many* services in our container that is totally *not* available for autowiring.